tanishq9/Elasticsearch-Playground/README.md

 - Terms must appear in the correct order with no other terms in-between.
 - The standard analyzer outputs term positions that are stored within the field's inverted index.
   - These positions are then used for phrase searches.

+### Controlling Query Results

+#### Source filtering
+- We can filter the data returned in _source i.e. for documents returned as part of the search query.
+  - This is done sometimes to reduce the amount of data transferred over the network to improve performance.

+#### Specifying the result size
+- We can limit the number of documents returned as result of search query.
+The default number of docs returned are 10.
+- We can mention the size field in query parameter or in request body to mention the number of documents we want.

+#### Aggregations
+- Aggregations are a way of grouping and extracting statistics and summaries from your data.
+  - Aggregation works on a set of documents.